rasa/compat/README.md

 <!--           | PartID+ | Links | ATime | BTime | CTime | UID+ | -->

 \* Support will depend on the underlying file system.
 See [Comparison of file systems](https://wikipedia.org/wiki/Comparison_of_file_systems#Metadata) for details.<br/>
-† Uses the same logic as in Cygwin/MSYS2 to map Windows SIDs to UIDs/GIDs.
+† Uses the same logic as in Cygwin/MSYS2 to map Windows string-based SIDs to 64-bit integer UIDs/GIDs.

 ✅ fully supported.<br/>
 ☑️ the UID() and GID() values are 64-bit hashes of the user and group names.<br/>